icemojo/icemojo.github.io/_posts/2021-07-13-broughlike-intro-03.md

 ---
 layout: post
 title: Broughlikes intro part 3 - The leap
-date: 2021-07-09
+date: 2021-07-13 17:40 +0630
 topics:
 - game-dev
 - dev-log
 ---

+>This post should be referred (or) redirected from [my itch.io project page][post-03-itch].

 It's been a while since I've last talked about this project, so much so that people might assume I've already abandoned it.
 Quite contrary actually, I'm still very much knee deep into development.
-The game was supposed to be wrapped up within fourty more hours or so after the [last post][broughlike-intro-part-02], which is essentially about two weeks of work.
+The game was supposed to be wrapped up within forty more hours or so after the [last post][broughlike-intro-part-02], which is essentially about two weeks of work.
 The reason why that's not happening yet is a lot of things have been going on in my life and I couldn't get much dev hours as I would've wanted.
 Important life event, failed game jams and difficult job hunting experiences occupied my time a lot over the last two months.
 Now that I've just wrapped up one of the big features a couple of days ago, I figured it's as good as time as any to check in before I proceed.

 So, first of all...